apache/couchdb-documentation/rfcs/018-sharded-changes-feeds.md

 `GET /db/_changes/<ShardID>`

-will provide the change feed for a given shard using all the same semantics as the current changes endpoint, while
+will provide the change feed for a given shard using JSONL for all responses, but otherwise matching the existing format of the changes feed, while

 `GET /db/_changes/_meta?since=N`

 can be used to retrieve the shard topology as of a particular sequence.

+`POST /db/_changes/_reshard {"shard_count": 4}`

+would update the number of shards in the database.
+We would cap the maximum number of shards that a database could have as a server-wide config setting.

 ## HTTP API deprecations